 Dr Kemp said the Reserve would help protect a range of sub-Antarctic habitats which support species, including the Southern elephant seal and the sub-Antarctic fur seal, both listed as threatened species under the EPBC Act.

 “It will also protect rare seabird species such as Light mantled sooty albatross and the Black-browed albatross and various penguin species, as well as a range of slow growing marine species such as glass sponges, giant barnacles and soft corals,” Dr Kemp said.

 “The reserve will also help protect habitat for commercial fish species such as the Patagonian toothfish, helping to conserve these species and protect spawning and nursery grounds.

 “The next step in the process is the Australian Antarctic Division preparing a management plan for the Reserve which is expected to be released mid-2004.
 I look forward to continued support from all the key stakeholders in preparing this plan and the ongoing management of the region.”

-The Howard Government has invested more than $50 million in the development and implementation of Australia's Oceans Policy since it was announced in 1998.
+The Federal Government has invested more than $50 million in the development and implementation of Australia’s Oceans Policy since it was announced in 1998.